rpardee/virtual_data_warehouse/change_proposals/ethnicity.md

 Q: Can't the values be standardized?

 A: Unfortunately we were unable to find any existing standard that would accomodate [the wide variety of values seen in our source data.](https://hcsrnvdw.sharepoint.com/:u:/r/sites/VIG/Shared%20Documents/Enrollment%20and%20Demographics/clarity_ethnicity_collate.html?csf=1&web=1&e=jrLbf7) In the absence of expert guidance on collecting this data we are opting to at least start out making the data available for multi-site projects as free-text.
 As the data get used and users advise us we may opt to standardize further.

+## Anticipated Impacts

+### On Users
+We expect that users will appreciate having access to this data for their multi-site projects.

+### On Implementers
+Given the simplicity of the spec and its tolerance of fairly unconstrained free-text values, we expect this will be a small-to-medium lift for implementation and maintenance.

+### On The Workgroup

+Adding this table to the existing enroll/demog/language QA will be very little work.

 # Request For Feedback
 ## For Scientific Users